 Next, we have the future state customer journey maps representing the emotions, thoughts, and actions your buyers will likely experience when interacting with your business.
-These maps are ideal for setting strategic goals, enhancing customer experience and portraying your vision.
+These maps are ideal for setting strategic goals, enhancing customer experience and portraying your shared vision.

 4. Service Blueprint Customer Journey Maps

-Service blueprints are those customer journey maps that start with a more streamlined version of one of the above maps.
+Service blueprints are customer journey maps that start with a more streamlined version of one of the above maps.
 But eventually, they incorporate the aspects responsible for providing that experience, such as the processes, technologies, policies and people.

 Tips For Mapping An Entire Customer Journey